-The first thing you need to do is make the frame, seat and handlebars of the bike.
+The first thing you need to do for this bicycle craft is make the frame, seat and handlebars of the bike.
 Arrange them in the shape shown above and glue them in place.
 If you are using general craft glues you will need to leave them to set for a little while.
 I also used lolly sticks for the spokes and so I glued those into a spoke shape, using four lolly sticks.
 I then glued those to the inside of the wheel.
 If you are using paper plates, you will need to cute a circle in each one first, in order to create the wheel shape.

 You could also use string for spokes.
 Simply make holes around the wheel and thread in through holes, weaving a spoke pattern.
 Tie off and stick down with tape at the back when complete.